 Speak out about stereotyping, prejudice, and discrimination of any kind.

 Sometimes it is the assumptions as well as anti-lgbt statements, which need challenging.
 The assumption that everyone present is heterosexual (Heterosexism) or cisgender (identifies as the gender they were assigned at birth) is discounting and hurtful to gay, lesbian, bisexual, transgender, and queer people.
 Challenge it.

 Use inclusive, affirming, or gender-neutral language when referring to romantic relationships and sexuality.
 If you use terms such as “partner”, “companion”, “s.o./significant other”, “main squeeze”, you convey openness to different kinds of relationships.

-Get to know someone who is gay, lesbian, bisexual, transgender, or genderqueer.
+Get to know someone who is gay, lesbian, bisexual, transgender, or queer.
 Listen to their feelings and experiences.

 In situations where it is unclear whether you are seeing a man or a woman, leave it that way.
-Your choice not to exercise your “heterosexual privilege” will convey that the gender of one’s partner doesn’t matter.
+Your decision not to use gender pronouns will convey an inclusive environment where the gender of one’s partner isn’t relevant.

-Attend gay, lesbian, bisexual, transgender, and genderqueer cultural and community events.
+Attend gay, lesbian, bisexual, transgender, and queer cultural and community events.
 Read gay literature, books, and articles to educate yourself on the issues that face the LGBTQ community.

 Wear pro-LGBTQ buttons and/or T-shirts, or those with anti-prejudice or pro-diversity themes.

 On “National coming Out Day’ (October 11), communicate your admiration and support to gay, lesbian, bisexual, transgender, and queer friends who have taken the risk of disclosing their sexual orientation, and your empathy for those who continue to fear doing so.